Cointreau - A French Orange-Flavored Liqueur

 What is Cointreau?

-In a nutshell, Cointreau is a type of Triple Sec.
+In a nutshell, Cointreau (pronounced "kwaan-troh") is a specific type of Triple Sec.
 It's a strong, intense orange-flavored, and colorless liqueur from France.
 The powerful orange aroma comes from the essential oils in the peel of premature oranges.

 The base alcohol has a neutral flavor and is obtained from sugar beets.
-With 80 proof, translating to 40% ABV, Cointreau has the equal proof Vodka has in the US.
+With 80 proof, translating to 40% ABV, Cointreau has the equal-proof Vodka in the US.

 How does Cointreau taste?

-Cointreau has a bitter-sweet flavor with a remarkably intensive orange aroma.
-It is low in sugar and high in alcohol.
-Therefore, some find it surprisingly boozy and dry.
+Cointreau has a bitter-sweet orange flavor with a remarkably intensive zesty and fresh citrus aroma.
+Because it is so low in sugar and heavy in alcohol, the liqueur is surprisingly alcoholic and dry.

-When Cointreau's Triple Sec hit the market in the mid-1800s, nothing comparable was available.
-Due to their meticulous production process, they created a product three times more concentrated in flavor than any other orange liqueurs at the time.
+Nothing comparable existed when Cointreau's Triple Sec hit the market in the mid-1800s.
+Due to their meticulous production process, they created a product three times more concentrated in flavor than any other orange liqueur at the time.

 Cointreau uses the green peel of premature sweet and bitter oranges for their Triple Sec.
 After carefully selecting the oranges, they hand-peel and dry those peels in the sun for three to five days.